Maximiliano Araújo

-Maximiliano Javier Araújo Vilches (born 15 February 2000), known as Maxi Araújo, is a Uruguayan professional footballer who plays as a left-winger or left-back for Primeira Liga club Sporting CP and the Uruguay national team.
+Maximiliano "Maxi" Javier Araújo Vilches (born 15 February 2000) is a Uruguayan professional footballer who plays as a left-back or left wing-back for Primeira Liga club Sporting CP and the Uruguay national team.

 Club career

 Araújo is a youth academy graduate of Montevideo Wanderers.
 He made his professional debut for the club on 11 March 2018 in a 2–1 league win against Montevideo City Torque.

 At the end of December 2019 it was confirmed, Araújo had signed a deal until the end of 2023 with Liga MX club Puebla.

 On 27 August 2024, Araújo joined Primeira Liga club Sporting CP on a five-year contract.
-On 5 November 2024, Araújo scored his debut goal in the UEFA Champions League against Manchester City in a 4-1 victory.
+On 5 November 2024, Araújo scored his debut goal in the UEFA Champions League against Manchester City in a 4–1 victory.
+On 4 August 2026, he extended his contract until 2030.

 International career

 As a youth international, Araújo has represented Uruguay at the 2019 South American U-20 Championship, 2019 FIFA U-20 World Cup, 2019 Pan American Games and the 2020 CONMEBOL Pre-Olympic Tournament.

 On 21 October 2022, Araújo was named in Uruguay's 55-man preliminary squad for the 2022 FIFA World Cup.
+However, he was not included in the final squad, which was announced three weeks later.
 In June 2023, he received his first call-up to the senior team for friendly matches against Nicaragua and Cuba.
 He made his debut on 14 June in a 4–1 win against Nicaragua.

+On 31 May 2026, Araújo was named in Uruguay's 26-man squad for the 2026 FIFA World Cup.
+On 15 June, in Uruguay's opener against Saudi Arabia, Araújo scored his first World Cup goal with equalizer to ensure a 1–1 draw.
+In Uruguay's second group-stage match against Cape Verde, he registered a goal and an assist, becoming the first Uruguayan player to achieve this feat at a World Cup since Juan Mujica in 1970.

 Personal life

-Araújo is the elder brother of fellow professional footballer César Araújo.
+He is the elder brother of fellow professional footballer César Araújo.
+In June 2026, unverified claims circulated on social media, primarily in India, alleging that Araújo had family origins in Portuguese Goa and that his grandfather had emigrated to Uruguay.
+However, these claims were not supported by reliable sources and were publicly denied by people close to him.